 The first is to use bottled water.
 Most bottled and packaged water goes through a filtration process or is bottled at clean water sources.
 You’ll ideally want to find any bottled water that references “reverse osmosis” or “distilled” as those methods completely remove any additions that might be tacked onto your water.
 It’s a super simple method and you can just make a point to grab a gallon every time you hit the grocery store.

 The second method is to invest in a home filter system or a quality water filter for your sink faucet.
-If you’re like me, getting a home filter is ideal, however, if you’re not trying to go crazy just for a cup of coffee, considering a water filter for your sink works just as good and is only a fraction of the price.
+If you’re like me and think that’s way too much to spend on a cup of coffee, then grab a countertop Brita filter.

 Reason #5.
 Your Machine May Still Have Some Residuals from Descaling

 If you’ve washed out your Keurig and cleaned out the water filter, you may think that’s enough to avoid any bad tastes; and you’d be right from a certain perspective.

 Unfortunately, there can be some slight residuals that stick around that you’ll need to clear out, otherwise you’ll notice a slight vinegar taste to your coffee.

 To fix the problem, all you’re going to want to do is run the Keurig with some water to essentially “boil out” anything that’s still there.
 Here’s a brief rundown on what you’re going to do:

 - Make sure there’s no pod in the machine.
 Remember that you’re not actually making coffee right now.

 - Fill the reservoir up with water until it’s full.
 Whatever the maximum amount is, you’re going to fill it to that level.
 Remember to use filtered water if at all possible.

 - Run your Keurig until all the water is finished.
 Each time you fill a cup, just dump the water and redo the process.